vipulnaik/diet-exercise-health/notes/blood-gas-transport-primer.md

 remember coming into it) to a level of sophistication that is adequate as a foundation for digging into things like:

-* Detailed interpretation of complete blood count (CBC) interpretation of red blood cells (RBCs) and reasoning through the effects of atypical or concerning readings
+* Detailed interpretation of complete blood count (CBC) measurements involving red blood cells (RBCs) and reasoning through the effects of atypical or concerning readings

 * Reasoning through the effects of short-term physiological changes, such as sleep, moderate exercise, intense exercise, and eating